paszu/3DSRepo/Part-3-(arm9loaderhax).md

 This will install [AuroraWright's Fork](https://github.com/AuroraWright/arm9loaderhax) of arm9loaderhax.

-This guide uses "Updated SysNAND" mode, in which we copy our RedNAND to SysNAND (to keep games and such) and install arm9loaderhax to have permanent SysNAND hax with no RedNAND required at all.

 We will also setup the ability to launch payloads from arm9loaderhax, giving us the ability to unbrick our SysNAND from situations that would normally brick us by restoring from backup.

 #### Overview of steps